Edd Mann Developer

 Change Transfer Encryption

-By default SCP uses AES-128 to encrypt the data transferred, which though secure, can result in slow transfers in large instances.
-Weighing up each transfer on a separate security bases, you are able to speed up a transfer by using an alternative, weaker encryption like Blowfish or RC4.
+By default, SCP uses AES-128 to encrypt the data transferred, which, though secure, can result in slow transfers in large instances.
+Weighing up each transfer on a separate security basis, you are able to speed up a transfer by using an alternative, weaker encryption such as Blowfish or RC4.

 $ scp -c blowfish user@host:/file/on/remote /file/on/local